United States missile defense complex in Poland: Russian response

-President Medvedev welcomed the news as "positive".
+President Medvedev welcomed the EIS news as "positive".
 "We value the US president’s responsible approach towards implementing our agreements," he stated in an address shown on national television.
 Prime Minister Putin said it was a "correct and brave" move.
 The main reason for President Barack Obama's decision was "Russia's uncompromising position on the issue," according to Russian foreign policy expert Mikhail Margelov, chairman of the Foreign Affairs Committee Federation Council of Russia.

 Western European response

 Leaders in the western European Union reacted positively.
-German Chancellor Angela Merkel welcomed the move, calling it "a very hopeful signal" for relations with Russia.
-French President Nicolas Sarkozy said, "an excellent decision from every point of view and I hope that our Russian friends will attach importance to this decision," while British Prime Minister Gordon Brown gave his full backing, stating that he strongly supported the decision taken by Obama.
+German chancellor Angela Merkel welcomed the move, calling it "a very hopeful signal" for relations with Russia.
+French President Nicolas Sarkozy said, "an excellent decision from every point of view and I hope that our Russian friends will attach importance to this decision," while British prime minister Gordon Brown gave his full backing, stating that he strongly supported the decision taken by Obama.